15 Common Things That Fail a Home Inspection

 Photo: Monkey Business / Adobe Stock

 Potential fix: Hire a plumber to check for any leaking that could signify larger issues elsewhere.
-Once repaired, paint over any stains for a fresh, new look.
+Once repaired, paint over any stains or replace the damaged material for a fresh, new look.

 12. Signs of Mold

-Signs of leakage also indicate a potential mold issue.
-Your inspector will use moisture meters or an infrared camera to detect excessive moisture, as well as their eyes and nose (yes, mold smells) to locate troublesome spots.
+Plumbing leaks and excess moisture can also present problems with mold growth, which will almost certainly cause a failed home inspection.
+Your inspector will use moisture meters or an infrared camera to detect excessive moisture behind walls, ceilings, and flooring, as well as their eyes and nose, to locate troublesome spots.

-Potential fix: Address any leaks quickly, repair your home’s surface grading, and maintain appropriate humidity levels in your home.
+Potential fix: Address any leaks quickly, repair your home’s surface grading, and maintain appropriate humidity levels in your home by installing a whole-home dehumidifier.
 If mold is present, get it removed and treated by a professional as soon as possible.

 13. Building Code Violations

-It’s important that all prior home renovations were done to code.
-Your inspector may not know all the building codes by heart, but they will look for signs the construction was done improperly, such as handrails that don’t turn and stop at a wall, bathroom exhaust fans that don’t vent outside, or missing deck flashing.
+It’s important that all prior home renovations are up to code, and any code violations will likely cause your home to fail the inspection.
+Your inspector may not know all the building codes by heart, but they will look for signs that the construction was done improperly, such as handrails that don’t turn and stop at a wall, bathroom exhaust fans that don’t vent outside, roof trusses that don’t sit flush to the roof ridge, and more.

 Potential fix: Have a building inspector review any renovations according to codes in your area, and if needed, provide recommended steps for repair.

-Potential fix: Replace the locks on windows and doors, replace the batteries in your smoke and carbon monoxide detectors, and review local laws and building codes to ensure you have the number of sensors required for the size of the home.
+Potential fix: Replace the locks on windows and doors, replace the batteries in your smoke and carbon monoxide detectors, and review local laws and building codes to ensure your home is safe to occupy.

 15. Harmful and/or Outdated Building Materials

 Asbestos is present in many homes built before 1981 in insulation, vinyl flooring, or spray-on surfacing materials.
-Crumbling insulation in an older home can indicate asbestos.
+Crumbling insulation in an older home can indicate asbestos, which can fail a home inspection.

 Homes built before 1978 may also have lead-based paint.
 While most home inspections do not include a lead paint test, you can add it for a fee.